asiemer/microservice-example/README.md

 Use ```CTRL-D``` to exit the aws shell.

 Once you have the shell installed you will need to configure your AWS credentials using ```aws configure```.
 [You can follow those steps here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+### TerraForm

+Next we will install TerraForm.
+TerraForm is a convinient way to manage our AWS (or other environments) as code.
+You have likely heard of Infrastructure as Code.
+TerraForm allows us to build our infrastructure in files that we can then check in as part of our github repository.
+You can then make changes to the configuration files and ```apply``` those changes to a given environment for a given service or set of services.
+[Start here to get TerraForm installed](https://www.terraform.io/intro/getting-started/install.html).